Tips for first-time flyers

 Is it your first time flying?
-If you're a plane virgin looking ahead to your maiden flight, you're sure to have a few questions, some of which you may be too embarrassed to ask your jet-setter friends.
-If your first flight is long-haul, you'll want to read our tips for long haul flights and advice for sleeping on a plane.
+If you're looking ahead to your maiden flight, you're sure to have a few questions, some of which you may be too embarrassed to ask your jet-setter friends.
 Read on for our tips for first time flyers, which we hope will help you to breeze through your first flight with confidence and excitement.

 Many first time flyers worry about arriving without the necessary paperwork to board their flight, and this can make for a nervy first trip to the airport.
-The main point to remember here is that the most important document is your passport: make sure it's up to date and ideally has at least three months to go before its expiry whenever you travel internationally.
+The main point to remember here is that the most important document is your passport.
+Make sure it's up to date and ideally has at least six months to go before its expiry whenever you travel internationally.

 Be sure to book your travel insurance before you leave for your holiday.
 Print out your policy documents and bring them with you - make sure you have the emergency number for medical assistance and a rundown on what your chosen policy covers.

-Even the most seasoned travellers sometimes get confused by airline rules about baggage allowance but as a flying newbie, the first thing to get your head around is the difference between cabin and hold luggage, then to look into whether or not you need to take both: usually, if you're travelling long-haul (that's a flight that lasts six hours or more), you will want to 'check in' at least one piece of hold luggage which you'll need to leave at the check-in desk before boarding.
+Even the most seasoned travellers sometimes get confused by airline rules about baggage allowance.
+As a flying newbie, the first thing to get your head around is the difference between cabin and hold luggage, then to look into whether or not you need to take both.
+Usually, if you're travelling long-haul (that's a flight that lasts six hours or more), you will want to check-in at least one piece of hold luggage which you'll need to leave at the check-in desk before boarding.
 It'll then be returned to you at the other side, where you'll need to identify it on a luggage carousel.

 All airlines have restrictions on the sizes of bags you can take on board, both for hold luggage and cabin bags.
-Be sure to check these details with your airline, as there is no universal rule.
+Check these details with your airline, as there is no universal rule.

-Once you've navigated the airport and made it successfully on to your flight (we hope!), you're almost ready to take to the sky.
+Once you've navigated the airport and made it successfully on to your flight, you're almost ready to take to the sky.
 Nervous?
-Read our advice for fear of flying ahead of time, but all you need to do on the airplane is sit back, relax and enjoy having a few hours downtime.
+Read our advice for fear of flying ahead of time, but all you need to do on the airplane is sit back, relax and enjoy having a few hours of downtime.

-You may be worried about the sensation of taking off, as the thought of a heavy metal object suddenly taking to the sky can seem unnatural.
-While you may rationally understand the laws of physics behind the event, it's worth preparing yourself for the feeling, which is a bit like being in a car when someone accelerates very quickly, pushing you into the back of your seat.
+How does it feel taking off?
+While you may understand the laws of physics behind it, it's worth preparing yourself for the sensation, which is a bit like being in a car when someone accelerates very quickly, pushing you into the back of your seat.

-After about 25 seconds you will feel the plane start to lift, and if it's daytime, you'll see the ground getting further away - you may find it fascinating to see your town from the air for the first time!
+After about 25 seconds you will feel the plane start to lift, and if it's daytime, you'll see the ground getting further away - giving you the chance to see your town from the air for the first time!
 It's normal to feel some bumps while the plane is still climbing, so don't worry - see our article on airplane turbulence to find out more about the facts behind those common bumps.

 Depending on your airline and duration of the flight, you may be served one or more meals on the plane, as well as drinks (including a limited amount of alcohol) and snacks.
 You'll already know if these refreshments are included, as you'll have been asked about your dietary requirements when you booked the flight.
 If you weren't asked, food and drink will normally be served but you will have to pay extra for it.
-Don't worry if you forgot to bring cash: most planes are now equipped with electronic card readers.
+Don't worry if you forgot to bring cash - most planes are cashless now.

-If you're flying budget, don't be too disappointed if the entertainment is limited to a single, tiny TV screen and some scratch cards - for this reason we recommend you bring your own books, music and anything else allowed on board that will help you to pass the time.
+If you're flying budget, you might find the entertainment lacking.
+Think a coach trip, just at 30,000 feet.
+For this reason we recommend you bring your own books, music and anything else allowed on board that will help you to pass the time.

 If you're still feeling unsure about the finer details of your trip, most airlines and airports will have guides written specifically for their first time flying customers, which should help you to familiarise yourself with the specific situations you're likely to encounter while travelling.

-Most airlines also offer great customer service either online or over the phone, and will be geared up to answer any reasonable question you might want to throw at them.
-So if you're in need a of a quick response, check for contact details on their site.
+Most airlines also offer great customer service either online or over the phone, and will be geared up to answer any questions you might want to throw at them.
+So if you're in need of a quick response, check for contact details on their site.
 Many will offer live chat sessions, which can be a good way to resolve queries quickly.

-If your lack of experience in the aviation department is due to a serious fear of flying, you'll already be familiar with the various methods of overcoming your anxiety that are available to help you become a confident flyer.
-There's no one size fits all approach, and what helps one fearful flyer may do nothing for the next.
-But one element common to most flying phobias is a fear of the unknown, which is why flying courses have such high success rates.
+If you have a fear of flying, you'll already be familiar with the various methods of overcoming your anxiety that are available to help you become a confident flyer.
+There's no one size fits all approach, but one element common to most flying phobias is a fear of the unknown, which is why flying courses have such high success rates.